-Residential (C3, predominantly family housing), education (D1) and small scale convenience retail (A1), restaurant /café (A3).

-Potential for transformational development to create a new riverside community made up of family housing, with apartments above active frontages to Daleside Road.
+Site Area (ha): 9.01 Proposed use: Residential (C3, predominantly family housing), education (D1) and small scale convenience retail (A1), restaurant /café (A3).
+Ward: Development principles: Dales Potential for transformational development to create a new riverside community made up of family housing, with apartments above active frontages to Daleside Road.
 Potential for custom build plots on site.
-Design and layout to exploit riverside frontage.
+Design Address: Daleside Road and layout to exploit riverside frontage.
 A minimum of 10m is required to provide a continuous cycle and pedestrian path along the River Trent.
-This will also form an 8m easement if required This include .
+This will also form an 8m easement if required.
 Development proposals will be expected to have regard to the need to relocate existing businesses where necessary and to minimise disruption through sensitive development phasing and shall include adequate mitigation, where necessary, to avoid adverse impacts on new occupiers and existing businesses.
-Existing bank-side habitats to be retained and an accessible riverside green corridor created to provide wildlife and community value.
-Due to proximity to the Eastcroft Energy from Waste facility and the London Road Heat Station air dispersion modelling may be required depending on development scale.
+Existing bank-side habitats Current Use: Employment ecessary, to avoid adverse impacts on new occupiers and existing businesses.
+Existing bank-side habitats o be retained and an accessible riverside green corridor created to provide wildlife and community value.
+The to proximity to the Eastcroft Energy from Waste facility and the London Road Heat Station air dispersion nodelling may be required depending on development scale.
 The site is within an area of medium flood risk and any planning application should be accompanied by a site specific Flood Risk Assessment.
-The site is underlain by a secondary aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
-Within a Mineral Safeguarding Area prior notification required but not considered a barrier to development.
-Development should have regard to NET safeguarding and Southern Growth Corridor Highway Improvement Route safeguarding (TR2.2) to the north of the site.
+The site is inderlain by a secondary aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
+Within a Mineral Safeguarding Area - prior notification required but not considered barrier to development.
+Development should have regard to NET safeguarding and Southern Growth orridor Highway Improvement Route safeguarding (TR2.2) to the north of the site.

-PA85 Waterside - Trent Lane, Park Yacht Club
+SR74 Waterside - Trent Lane, Park Yacht Club